Batanes

-The island group is located approximately 162 km north of the Luzon mainland and about 190 km south of Taiwan (Pingtung County), separated from the Babuyan Islands of Cagayan Province by the Balintang Channel, and from Taiwan by the Bashi Channel.
-The entire province is listed in the UNESCO tentative list for inscription in the World Heritage List.
-The government has been finalizing the site's inscription, establishing museums and conservation programs since 2001.
-Seven intangible heritage elements of the Ivatan have been set by the Philippine government in its initial inventory in 2012.
-The elements are undergoing a process to be included in the UNESCO Intangible Cultural Heritage Lists.
+The island group is located approximately 162 km north of the Luzon mainland and about 190 km south of Taiwan (Pingtung County).
+Batanes is separated from the Babuyan Islands of Cagayan Province by the Balintang Channel, and from Taiwan by the Bashi Channel.

-Etymology
+Etymology and nomenclature

-The name Batanes is a hispanicised plural form derived from the Ivatan endonym Batan.
+The name Batanes is a Hispanicized plural form derived from the Ivatan endonym Batan.

+Older European sources may refer to the "Bashi" or "Bashee" Islands.

 History

+Early history

 The ancestors of today's Ivatans descended from Austronesians who migrated to the islands 4,000 years ago during the Neolithic period.
 They lived in fortified mountain areas called idjangs and drank sugar-cane wine, or palek.
-They also used gold as currency and produced a thriving agriculture-based industry.
-They were also seafarers and boat-builders.
+They used gold as currency and were farmers, seafarers and boatbuilders.
 Batanes was a major site for the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world, operating for 3,000 years from 2000 BCE to 1000 CE.

+Spanish colonial era

-In 1687, a crew of English freebooters headed by explorer, pirate, and naturalist William Dampier came with a Dutch crew and named the islands in honour of their country's nobility.
-Itbayat was named "Orange Isle" after William of Orange, and Batan was named "Grafton Isle" after Henry FitzRoy, 1st Duke of Grafton.
+In 1687, the British explorer, privateer, and naturalist William Dampier visited the islands and named them in honour of prominent Dutch and British figures.
+Itbayat was named "Orange Isle" after William of Orange.
+Batan was named "Grafton Isle" after Henry FitzRoy, 1st Duke of Grafton.
 Sabtang Isle was named "Monmouth Isle" after James Scott, 1st Duke of Monmouth.
-Capt.
-Dampier stayed for less than three months, and did not claim the islands for the British crown.
+During his stay in August and September 1687, Dampier made valuable observations about settlement types and subsistence of the inhabitants of the Batanes.
+He mentioned the existence of terraced and defended settlements on elevated terrain (now known as ijang) and listed various types of types of tubers and vegetables, and pigs and goats as common food sources, but notably no wet rice or cattle.